martinring/thesis/src/1-Introduction.md

 most safety-critical systems.
 For all other devices, errors during the design process may remain undetected in the final product.

-This is obviously caused by the exponential complexity of the problem.
+This is obviously caused by the exponential nature of the problem.
 Each year, more complex systems are being designed and need to be verified.
 Iterative improvements have been proposed in the past years, e.g. the introduction of higher levels of abstraction for design such as the *Formal Specification Level*